ttlion/sdtDBN/README.md

 #### Files with restrictions on parents in the same timestep or on static parents

-The files with restrictions on parents in the same timestep or on static parents should follow the following format:
+The files with restrictions on parents in the same timestep or on static parents should be in the following format:

 - There must be at least three values per line, separated by ",":
   - The first value should be the timestep of the child node being considered;